arthurfaby/NutriLens/README.md

 ## 💻 How to Get Started 💻

-To install and start the application, follow the steps below in your terminal:
+To install and start the API, follow the steps below in your terminal:

 ```bash
 npm install